StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 ### Game Experience

 As described in _Section 7.1.3_, we used the _GUESS-18_ questionnaire to evaluate the game experience.
 The ratings within each subscale are averaged to obtain a subscale score, and the composite score of game satisfaction can be calculated by summing subscale scores together.
-The minimum composite score is 9 and the maximum is 63.
 The answer to the question _“I feel bored while playing the game” _ in the _Enjoyment_ subscale needs to be reverse coded (i.e. subtract the score from 8).
 The scores were calculated using the spreadsheet created by _Keebler et al._ [-@keebler-guess-18].
 The polygon chart in _Figure 7.6_ was created using the same spreadsheet.

 ![GUESS-18 Subscale Score.](chapter-7/image008_guess_score.png){#fig:fig705 height=40%}